What Van

 Dead miles was due to the lack of jobs on return journeys I think that was because of working out of London Plenty of jobs going in but nothing coming out

-Ive decided to go for a Transit size SWB as it gives me a better choice of work loads I live right on top of industrial site with lots of units also there is 3/4 large companies like Rico DPD and Hermes there and im thinking I maybe able to pick some jobs up from them although im not going to hold me breath
+Ive decided to go for a Transit size SWB as it gives me a better choice of work loads I live right on top of industrial site with lots of units so there must be work there for me

 1029